surpluscode/det_sker/README.md

 # Testing
 We use rspec for model and controller tests and FactoryGirl for stubbing.
 Travis is running Continuous Integration and giving us pleasant/unpleasant news about our test suite.
 We are currently investigating using Codeship/Heroku to do Continuous Deployment to a staging environment.
+It is proving troublesome.